Cathedral of St. Michael the Archangel, Łomża

-The Cathedral of St. Michael the Archangel is a gothic cathedral in Łomża, Poland.
+The Cathedral of Saints Michael the Archangel and John the Baptist is a gothic cathedral in Łomża, Poland.
 The history of the church dates to the 16th century, and it is a registered monument in Poland.

 The church is known for its artistic significance which includes works by Italian sculptor Santi Gucci.

 History

-The cathedral, originally a parish church, was built between 1504 and 1525 by Duchess Anna.
-The church then saw renovations in the 17th century.
+The construction of the church began before 1504, funded by Duke Konrad III the Red, and was continued by Duchess Anna of Mazovia and her sons, Janusz and Stanisław.
+It is possible that the church was added to an already existing ducal chapel of St. Anne.
+After its consecration, the Łomża parish was transferred to the new church from the Church of the Dispersion of the Apostles (now non-existent, demolished in 1787).

+In the years 1519–1526, the church was transformed from a three-aisled basilica into a pseudo-basilica.
+Around 1588, the Łomża starost Andrzej Dunin-Modliszewski converted the southern chapel into a family mausoleum.
+A fire broke out in the church in 1621.
+In the years 1691–1692, renovation and reconstruction works were carried out under the direction of Giuseppe Simone Belotti.

+The church underwent numerous renovations in the 18th and 19th centuries, experiencing modifications of varying scope.
+In the years 1884–1886, a Neo-Gothic sacristy was added.
+In 1887, the porch at the base of the bell tower was transformed into the Chapel of St. Casimir, funded by Telesfor Starzeński.
+Between 1891 and 1894, a major renovation took place, including the execution of polychrome paintings by Aleksander Skiewski.
+Another restoration was carried out in the years 1932–1934 by Stefan Cybichowski.
+The church was damaged in 1939 and was renovated and restored after the war.

 In 1925, papal bull Vixdum Poloniae unitas established the Diocese of Łomża, and the church became a cathedral.
-During World War II, Łomża saw massive destruction, and the cathedral underwent restoration after the war.

 In 1991, Pope John Paul II gave a speech at the cathedral in Łomża.

 Architecture

 The church has gone through many modifications throughout the centuries.
 The current vaulted church features a bell tower, six-sided altars, and is in the gothic style.
 The church also features a tomb from 1589 built by Santi Gucci for members of the Modliszowski family.